conal/agda-machines/readme.md

-Composable state machines in Agda
+Composable Mealy machines in Agda with compositional/functorial semantics